Frequently Asked Questions About Reclaimed Wood

 Once the boards are reclaimed, they are hauled to the Centennial Woods facility in Laramie, WY.
 Production times to process and mill the boards are constantly adjusting based on the weather, road conditions, wildlife migration, and accessibility mandates from the Bureau of Land Management.
 Call 307-742-3672 or contact us for up-to-date information.

-How old is reclaimed wood?
+How old is reclaimed wood or the reclaimed wood definition?

 Technically, reclaimed wood can be anywhere from a couple of days to hundreds of years old.
 Reclaimed wood is wood that came into existence for one purpose and was then reused for another purpose.
 Recycled pallet wood is generally 1 to 5 years old.
 Barn wood is usually 30 years old or more.
 Reclaimed snow fence wood is between 7 and 15 years old and reclaimed wood sourced from buildings in Europe or Asia is often hundreds of years old.